OneDropDev/onedropdev.github.io/README.md

-# LicDoc
+# Life in Calradia | Bannerlord Mod
-Life in Calradia | Bannerlord Mod
+LIC documentation with an Angular project and Material